steven-phun/JavaScript-Projects/README.md

 Project Inspiration

-- My professor frequenetly has unsolved Sudokus on his door for anyone to solve
+- My professor frequenetly has Sudokus on his door for anyone to solve

 Project Difficulties